-- The Minister for Environment Protection, Heritage and the Arts (the Arts Minister) has issued to the company a final certificate for the film in relation to the location offset. - If the company's total QAPE on the film is less than \$50 million the company claims the tax offset in its income tax return for the income year in which the company's 'production expenditure' on the film ceased. - If the company's total QAPE on the film is \$50 million or more - the company claims the tax offset in its income tax return for the income year in which the company's QAPE on the film ceased.

-The company is either an Australian resident or a foreign resident with a permanent establishment in Australia and an ABN.
+- The Minister for the Arts has issued to the company a final certificate for the film in relation to the location offset. - If the company's total QAPE on the film is less than \$50 million, the company claims the tax offset in its income tax return for the income year in which the company's 'production expenditure' on the film ceased. - If the company's total QAPE on the film is \$50 million or more, the company claims the tax offset in its income tax return for the income year in which the company's QAPE on the film ceased. - The company is either an Australian resident or a foreign resident with a permanent establishment in Australia and an ABN.

-The issue by the Arts Minister of a final certificate to a company for a film in relation to the location tax offset is the central requirement for the company's entitlement to the location tax offset in respect of the film.
+The issue by the Minister for the Arts of a final certificate to a company for a film in relation to the location tax offset is the central requirement for the company's entitlement to the location tax offset in respect of the film.

-An application to the Arts Minister for such a final certificate is considered by the Film Certification Advisory Board, comprising industry representatives and a senior official from the Department of the Environment, Water, Heritage and the Arts, which advises the Minister on whether to issue a final certificate.
+An application to the Minister for the Arts for such a final certificate is considered by the Film Certification Advisory Board, comprising industry representatives and a senior official from the Office for the Arts, which advises the Minister on whether to issue a final certificate.

-Broadly, the Arts Minister must be satisfied of the following:
+Broadly, the Minister for the Arts must be satisfied of the following:

-- The film is of an eligible format and genre. - The company's total QAPE on the film is at least \$15 million. - If the company's total QAPE on the film is less than \$50 million that total QAPE must be at least 70% of the company's total 'production expenditure' on the film and the company has either carried out, or made the arrangements for carrying out, all the activities worldwide necessary for the making of the film. - If the company's total QAPE on the film is at least \$50 million the company has either carried out, or made the arrangements for carrying out, all the activities in Australia necessary for the making of the film.
+- the film is of an eligible format and genre - the company's total QAPE on the film is at least \$15 million - if the company's total QAPE on the film is less than \$50 million, that total QAPE must be at least 70% of the company's total 'production expenditure' on the film and the company has either carried out, or made the arrangements for carrying out, all the activities worldwide necessary for the making of the film - if the company's total QAPE on the film is at least \$50 million, the company has either carried out, or made the arrangements for carrying out, all the activities in Australia necessary for the making of the film.

-Further details of the application process for provisional and final certification, guidelines and eligibility criteria are available on the Department of the Environment, Water, Heritage and the Arts website at www.arts.gov.au/film/production-incentive
+Further details of the application process for provisional and final certification, guidelines and eligibility criteria are available on the Office for the Arts website at www.arts.gov.au/film/australian_screen_production_incentive

-Like with the producer tax offset, the company's total QAPE on the film is determined as part of the final certification process for the location tax offset and that information along with a copy of the final certificate is provided to us to enable us to verify claims and process payment of the location tax offset.
+Like the producer tax offset, the company's total QAPE on the film is determined as part of the final certification process for the location tax offset and that information along with a copy of the final certificate is provided to us to enable us to verify claims and process payment of the location tax offset.